MadBomber/aia/README.md

 Copy the function to a place where it can be installed in your shell's instance.
 This might be a `.profile` or `.bashrc` file, etc.

+## Ny Most Powerful Prompt

+This is just between you and me so don't go blabbing this around to everyone.
+My most power prompt is in a file named `ad_hoc.txt`.
+It looks like this:

+> [WHAT NOW HUMAN]

+Yep.
+Just a single parameter for which I can provide a value of anything that is on my mind at the time.
+Its advantage is that I do not pollute my shell's command history with lots of text.

+Which do you think is better to have in your shell's history file?

+> mods "As a certified public accountant specializing in forensic audit and analysis of public company financial statements, what do you think of mine?
+What is the best way to hide the millions dracma that I've skimmed?"  < financial_statement.txt

+> aia ad_hoc financial_statement.txt

+Both do the same thing; however, aia does not put the text of the prompt into the shell's history file.... of course the keyword/parameter value is saved in the prompt's JSON file and the prompt with the response are logged unless --no-log is specified; but, its not messing up the shell history!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.